shazahmad/computePlusPlus/lab3_build_app_kernel.md

  In this lab you have learned:
 - How to build, run and analyze the performance of a video filter
+- How to write optimized host-side application for multi CU designs
 - How to estimate kernel performance and compare with measured performance

  ---------------------------------------